 For the SSIS demonstration purpose, we will Export data present in the Employee.xls to the SQL Server database table and configure error handling at Data Conversion.
 The below screenshot will show you the data present in the Employee Excel file

-From the above screenshot you can see that, Occupation of EmpId 2, 13, 14 is larger than the length 255
+From the above screenshot, you can see that Occupation of EmpId 2, 13, 14 is larger than the length 255

 Error Handling in SSIS Example

-From the above screenshot you can observe that we are selecting the Employee_Destination table present in the Employee.xls file
+From the above screenshot, you can observe that we are selecting the Employee_Destination table present in the Employee.xls file

-Next, please double click on the Data Conversion Transformation to edit and convert our source columns data type to required data type with length.
+Next, please double click on the Data Conversion Transformation to edit and convert our source columns data type to the required data type with length.

 Here we are leaving the Occupation length as 255 because we want to fail the package deliberately.

-Now we have to provide the destination table details So double-click on the OLE DB Destination and provide the required information.
-AS you can see from the below, we selected the Duplicate Employee Error Handler table.
+Now we have to provide the destination table details.
+So double-click on the OLE DB Destination and provide the required information.
+As you can see from the below, we selected the Duplicate Employee Error Handler table.

-Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.

-Click OK close the above window.
+Click OK to close the above window.

 Configure Error Handling in SSIS

-Error Output provides three options:
+Error Output provides three SSIS Error Handling options:

-- Fail Component: If there is an error then the transformation, source, destinations etc will fail.
+- Fail Component: If there is an error, then the transformation, source, destinations, etc., will fail.

-- Ignore Failure: It will ignore the rows failures.
+- Ignore Failure: It will ignore the row’s failures.